framesurge/perseus/docs/0.4.x/en-US/state/browser.md

 Once Perseus has made your state reactive, it will store it in the *state store*, which is pretty much a giant repository of all the states your app has.
 As a user visits a new page, its state will be added to this cache, allowing that page to be re-rendered later without any network requests.
 This can be thought of as the caching equivalent of SPA routing (if you're familiar with that), and it allows Perseus to ensure a seamless experience for your users.
 The number of pages that can be in the state store at any one time is 25 by default (but this may change in a future release), and you can change it manually with the `.pss_max_size()` method on your `PerseusApp`.

-Because Perseus makes your state reactive, *and then* stores it in the state store (abbreviated PSS for Perseus state store, since the alternative is quite unsavoury), any updates your pages make to their state will be reflected in this cache, meaning that, when users come back to, say, a pahge whose state included some form inputs, those inputs will be as they left them, without needing to rely on the browser to provide this.
+Because Perseus makes your state reactive, *and then* stores it in the state store (abbreviated PSS for Perseus state store, since the alternative is quite unsavoury), any updates your pages make to their state will be reflected in this cache, meaning that, when users come back to, say, a page whose state included some form inputs, those inputs will be as they left them, without needing to rely on the browser to provide this.
 We strongly believe this behavior should be the default for the web, and it's built into Perseus.
 (If you'd like to avoid it though, you can always use unreactive state, or use `Signal`s manually that aren't checked into Perseus.)

 When the user goes to a page they've already visited in the past, Perseus will try to find the cached state in the PSS, and it will use that if it can.
 Otherwise, it will request the state only (no HTML) from the server, and then cache it.